 Tornadoes.
 Ice storms.
 Floods.
 And now, a pandemic.
 If there’s one thing we are familiar with at Hydro Ottawa, its crises.
 And although the COVID-19 outbreak is not one directly linked to the energy sector, it is a crisis impacting our entire community.

 This is an unprecedented situation with many unknowns.
 But one thing Ottawa residents shouldn’t have to worry about is a safe and reliable supply of electricity.
-This remains our primary goal, and, as our President and CEO mentioned in a letter to customers, we remain vigilant and focused on achieving this goal.
+This remains our primary goal, and, as our President and CEO mentioned in his letter to customers at the outset of this pandemic, we remain vigilant and focused on achieving this goal.

-We also feel it is vital that we keep you as informed and supported as possible.
+We also feel it is vital that we keep you, our customers, as informed and supported as possible.

-Over the past two weeks, we’ve heard from many concerned customers, and have decided to provide direct answers to some of the most common questions you may have about your energy supply or Hydro Ottawa during this pandemic.
+Since March, we’ve responded to many inquiries and heard from many concerned customers, so we decided to provide direct answers to some of the most common questions we’ve received about your energy supply or Hydro Ottawa.

 1. What if my power goes out?